snoglobe/snwyforth/README.md

 # usage
-`snwyforth [program] [-v : verbose]` snwyforth has/will have a REPL which is loaded if you don't provide a program.
+`snwyforth [program] [-v : verbose]` snwyforth has a REPL which is loaded if you don't provide a program.

 # how to use
 an if statement goes like